 ALEX Pretend Tin Tea Set

 There’s something about little girls and tea parties.
-It’s a total cliche, but every little girl wants to have a pretend tea party.
+It’s a total cliche, but every little girl wants to have a pretend tea party with a pretend kitchen.
 There are about a billion tea sets to choose from, but I love this one from ALEX Toys.
 It’s made from tin, so it feels much fancier and sturdier than plastic sets.
 The tin also makes it look more like a real tea set, only it won’t shatter into tiny pieces when it’s dropped.

 This set, which comes in an awesome carrying case with a handle, includes a teapot with a lid, four cups, four saucers, four plates, and even a serving tray.
 The floral design throughout the pieces is simple and wonderfully childlike–not childish, which simply wouldn’t do for the elegant tea party your child will, of course, be hosting.